 The four broad areas in which we contribute are:

-This year our total community spend was € 17 million (prior year: € 18 million).
-This equates to 0.7 % of our profit before tax (prior year: 1.0 %).
+This year our total community spend was € 22 million (prior year: € 17 million).
+This equates to 0.9 % of our profit before tax (prior year: 0.7 %).
 Over 95 % of community spend takes the form of cash donations.
 The remainder is in the form of donated products and charitable events.
 The deployment of additional reporting tools during the year has enabled the Maisons to have, for the first time, a consolidated view of their worldwide donations.

-The Group has not invested in infrastructure projects or provided services which help the wider community in the areas in which it operates: such projects are financed through the tax contributions by our operating companies.
+The Group has not invested in infrastructure projects nor provided services which help the wider community in the areas in which it operates: such projects are financed through the tax contributions by our operating companies.
 Richemont does not seek to influence public policy through the charitable donations it makes.
 Due to the relatively small scale of operations associated with the manufacture of high quality goods in Western Europe, no assessments of the impact on communities of entering and operating are carried out.

 Examples of our commitment to local employment are addressed in the Employees section of this report.
 Examples of how Richemont is supporting the local communities in which it operates, from Switzerland to China, are in the case studies section of this report.

 As a Group, we continue to review the systems we use to gather information about charitable activities and other community investments.
 The year ahead will see the implementation of metrics and reporting tools better suited to the Group’s level of donations.
 We expect those tools to follow the recommendations of LBG (formerly the London Benchmarking Group).